ashokgudise/kafka-streams-to-custom-connectors-demo/ReadMe.md

 # Demo - From Kafka Streams To Kafka Connectors

-#### This Repository is to help to setup Docker Environment for Confluent Kafka Cluster, MySql, then producing the alerts using Kafka Producer Template.
-#### Then the produced messages are being processed using Kafka Streams and posted to MySql using Kafka Connect API (with JDBC Connector)
+#### This Repository is created to help to  set up Docker Environment for Confluent Kafka Cluster, MySql, then producing the alerts using Kafka Producer Template.
+Then those produced messages will be processed using Kafka Streams Processor and then posted to MySql using Kafka Connect API (with JDBC Connector)
 #### I have used below tech stack

 * ##### Spring Boot